-Donor Value Year/s of Tenure Conditions General Bursary Endowment Board \$300 pa if living at home; \$400 pa if living away from home 7 years Merit in HSC and total family income not exceeding \$4000 Sam Cracknell Memorial \$1000 to \$1500 pa payable in fort- nightly instalments 1 year Prior completion of a least 2 years of a degree or diploma course and enrolment in a full-time course during the year of application; academic merit; participation in sport either directly or administratively; and financial need Air Force Association Memorial Scholarship \$250 pa 1 year renewable for the duration of the course subject to satisfactory progress Child of member or former member of Royal Australian Air Force undertaking a full-time degree course Applied Science
+Donor Value Year/s of Tenure Conditions General Bursary Endowment Board \$300 pa if living at home; \$400 pa if living away from home Minimum period of approved degree combined degree course Merit in HSC and total family income not exceeding \$4000 Sam Cracknell Memorial Up to \$1500 pa payable in fort- nightly instalments 1 year Prior completion of a least 2 years of a degree or diploma course and enrolment in a full-time course during the year of appli- cation; academic merit; participation in sport both directly and administratively; and financial need Air Force Association Memorial Scholarship \$250 pa 1 year renewable for the duration of the course subject to satisfactory progress Child of member or former member of Royal Australian Air Force undertaking a full-time degree course Girls Realm Guild Scholarship Up to \$1500 p.a.
+1 year renewable for the duration of the course subject to satisfactory progress and con- tinued demonstration of need Available only to female students under 35 years of age enrolling in any year of a full- time undergraduate course on the basis of academic merit and finanical need.

-1 year